Crypto-KK/Pinksale-sniper-bot/README.md

 * 2. Set up the gas price and buying amount, the default gas price is 25GWEI.

-* 3. Click the Initialize button to validate all the parameters and connect to node to initialize the environment.
+* 3. Click the Initialize button.

 * 4. Click the contribute button to buy immediately, or click the start button to buy automatically at the presale starts time.